KCL-BMEIS/OOP/week1B.md

 --

+Remember that the special folder `..` corresponds to the current folder's parent folder!

+--

-We can still access the file using the *relative path* `../data/`:
+We can still access the file using the *relative path* `../data/`
 ```
 $ ls ../data/
 fragments-1.txt              fragments-2.txt
 fragments-3.txt              fragments-no-reverse-1.txt
 fragments-no-reverse-2.txt   fragments-no-reverse-3.txt
 ```
-Remember that the special folder `..` corresponds to the current folder's parent folder!

 ---